 With heavy hearts we began packing our bags, collecting our leftover food (of which there was not much), and preparing the car for the road trip home.
 I sorted out the garbage from recycling and compost as it’s a little different here and Gemma hadn’t really had the chance to get to grips with what goes where; then we did a brief check of the rooms and just like that we were gone.

 Check in at the Airbnb we were scheduled to stay at in Nanaimo was not until 4pm, so we had plenty of time to get from where we were to where we were going and check out one more trail on the West Coast of the island.

 Car parked and cameras at the ready, we started on the boardwalk and entered the incredibly creepy rainforest.
 I do get creeped out at little things but the threat of sleeping bears and hungry wolf packs aren’t exactly far out here; in fact before you step foot in the forest there is a sign telling you how to ward off potentially angry wolves should they settle on you for dinner.
-We were not at all comforted by the thick silence that seemed swallow us as soon was we entered the forest, it allowed us to be straining to hear any movement.
+We were not at all comforted by the thick silence that seemed to swallow us as soon was we entered the forest.

 As we followed the wooden walkway, stepping over caution tape and broken planks, humongous fallen trees surrounded us.
 The trunks were home to an array of suspicious looking fungi and blankets of citrus green moss, and with their sprawling tangled roots, the scene could easily have been written into a Harry Potter book.